Meerane station: Description

-After reconstruction in 2011, Meerane station has two platform platforms, each with a platform length of 170 m.
+After reconstruction in 2011, Meerane station has two platforms, each with a length of 170 m.

 Transport connections

 Regional services

 In the 2016 timetable, Meerane station is served by a regional express line (RE 1), running from Göttingen through Erfurt Hbf, Gera Hbf and Meerane to Glauchau (Sachs), and a short regional service (RB 37) running from Gößnitz to Glauchau.
 Both lines run every two hours, so there is one scheduled departure per hour and direction.

 Bus services

 Several bus routes, which are integrated into the Verkehrsverbund Mitachsen stop in the station forecourt.
 In addition to routes within Meerane, the following bus routes run: